The best way to get started, is to get started.

 Unfortunately, this is not what people are given when they find themselves in a state of ill health or debility.

-In Comes Ensure: The Elixir of ?
+In Comes Ensure: The Elixir of …?

 I can’t tell you how many times people have told me that they were “prescribed” Ensure while they were in the hospital or recovering from an illness.
 They are usually recommended this “meal replacement” when they are trying to maintain or gain weight, have lost their appetite (usually due to medical treatments), or need quick nutrition.

-It is unfortunate that this is the only nutritional recommendation that primary health care practitioners have for these patients, as they are probably doing more harm than good (and most are likely unaware of this, which is really unfortunate).
+It is unfortunate that this is the only nutritional recommendation that primary health care practitioners make for these patients, as they are probably doing more harm than good (and most are likely unaware of this, which is really unfortunate).

 You might be surprised to know that the Crohn’s and Colitis Foundation of Canada is sponsored by Abbott Nutrition, the manufacturer of Ensure.
 As you’ll see below, Ensure contains ingredients (i.e. carrageenan) that have been conclusively shown to induce inflammatory bowel disease in animal models.
 Conflict of interest?